Actavis Privacy Notice – Drug Safety Surveillance (Pharmacovigilance and Quality)

-This information is only processed where relevant and necessary to document your reaction properly and for the purpose of meeting our pharmacovigilance and/or legal requirements.
-These requirements exist to allow us and competent pharmacovigilance authorities (such as the European Medicines Agency and other authorities) to manage adverse events and make efforts to prevent similar events from happening in the future.
+This information is only processed where relevant and necessary to document your reaction properly and for the purpose of meeting our pharmacovigilance, safety, and any other legal requirements.
+These requirements exist to allow us and competent authorities (such as the Indonesia National Agency of Drug and Food Control (BPOM)) to evaluate adverse events and make efforts to prevent similar events from happening in the future.

 We collect information about you when you provide us with information in relation to an adverse event you report.